 Link to Undergraduate Catalog: course listing

-The M.A. degree program in Theory/Composition offers advanced studies to support the development of students' personal styles.
+The M.A. degree program in Composition offers advanced studies to support the development of students' personal styles.
 We offer classes and private lessons in a wide variety of topics, including traditional and electronic composition, orchestration, arranging, counterpoint analysis, style and history.
 New student works are performed frequently before faculty, mentors, peers and guest artists during masterclasses and recitals.
 Recent guest composers have included Thomas Oboe Lee, Lei Liang, and Jennifer Higdon.
 Each year the MSU Symphony and the Shanghai Quartet read works by student composers.
-Cali School faculty theorists and composers, including Ting Ho (Chair), Patrick Burns, Marla Meissner, Ruth Rendleman and Scott Richards, work closely with students to help develop their individual ideas.
-The MSU Cali School is the home of the Harry Partch Institute, and hosts the largest collection of Partch Instruments in the world.
-You may take advantage of this unique opportunity to work with these instruments.
+Cali School faculty theorists and composers, including Ting Ho (Chair), Marcos Balter, Patrick Burns, Marla Meissner, Ruth Rendleman and Scott Richards, work closely with students to help develop their individual ideas.

 Students must show evidence of strong composition skills in order to be admitted to the program.